anovos/anovos-docs/docs/using-anovos/roadmap.md

 #### Details

 - **Data Ingest**
     - Microsoft Azure Blob Storage integration
     - Support for Avro and nested JSON files
     - Support for additional data types: Time stamps columns
 - **Data Cleaning and Transformation**
     - Parsing
     - Merging
     - Converting/Coding
     - Derivations
     - Calculations
     - Imputations
     - Auto encoders
     - Dimension reduction
 - **Feature Wiki / Feature recommender**
+  to recommend potential features based on the industry, use case, and the ingested data dictionary
     - Industry specific use cases and respective features
         - Telco
         - BFSI
         - Retail
         - Healthcare
         - Transportation
         - Supply chain
-  - Recommend potential features based on the Inustry, Use Case and ingested data dictionary
 - **Feature Stability**
-  - This will be an extension of attribute stability of alpha release
+    - This will be an extension of the attribute stability capabilities of the Alpha release
-- **Run time Environment support**
+- **Runtime Environment support**
     - Microsoft Azure
 ### Version 1.0

 We'll release version 1.0 of _Anovos_ in June 2022 with the functionalities to support an end-to-end